 "I was involved in many projects, had the opportunity to present my research at many conferences, learned what it means to actually run a lab, and had publications, which is very important for a researcher."
 Rana Gbyli ’17 M.S.

-Today, Gbyli is a post-graduate associate at Yale School of Medicine’s Yale Cancer Center, the Halene Lab, which is working to understand the role of splicing factor mutations in myeloid malignancies and develops efficient clinical models to study blood cancers, such as leukemia, and she is an adjunct instructor in biology at the University of New Haven.
+Today, Gbyli is a post-graduate associate at Yale School of Medicine’s Yale Cancer Center, the Halene Lab, which is working to understand the role of splicing factor mutations in myeloid malignancies and develops efficient clinical models to study blood cancers, such as leukemia, and she is an Adjunct Faculty in biology at the University of New Haven.
 "At the same time, I am still working with Dr. Amoako on publishing my thesis research work," she said.
-"I am grateful to Dr. Amoako and to my professors in the Cellular And Molecular Biology program, who gave me an amazing opportunity to be a biology adjunct and teach at the University of New Haven."
+"I am grateful to Dr. Amoako and to my professors in the Cellular And Molecular Biology program, who gave me an amazing opportunity to be a biology adjunct faculty and teach at the University of New Haven."

 Amoako said their first paper was accepted and will be published in the Advanced Material Interfaces Journal.
 Their book chapter was accepted, and they are submitting a second paper for publication.
 "That is an extraordinary accomplishment for a master’s student," Amoako said.